ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/Priviledge/Priviledge.md

 ## 5. Service Scope

-**In-Scope:**
+### In-Scope

+#### 5.1.
+Tier & Privilege Management

-- Tier lifecycle management (create/update/delete tiers)
+- Tier lifecycle management (create / update / delete tiers)
+- Tier evaluation: promotion, demotion, immutable / climbable flags
+- Time-bound or campaign-specific tiers
+- Admin-triggered tier changes

+#### 5.2.
+Benefit Management

-- Benefit catalog management and assignment
+- Benefit catalog management (create / update / delete benefits)
+- Tier-based benefit assignment
+- Campaign-specific benefit application
+- Time-limited or conditional benefits
+- Re-evaluation of benefits when tier changes

+#### 5.3.
+Rule Engine & Evaluation

-- Promotion/demotion rule evaluation
+- Rule evaluation for tier changes, benefits, points
+- Simulation & validation of rules before applying
+- Threshold & conflict checking
+- Predictive tier outcomes for test scenarios

+#### 5.4.
+Points Conversion & Calculation

+- Base conversion formula for points
+- Tier multipliers and campaign/time modifiers
+- Validation of point caps
-- Point conversion calculation
+- Integration with Point Service to record calculated points

+#### 5.5.
+Event-Driven Integration

+- Event emission for `member.created`, `tier.changed`, `benefit.applied`, `points.applied`, etc.
-- Event-driven integration with IAM, Point, Campaign, Mission
+- Event bus integration with downstream systems (IAM, Point, Campaign, Mission)
+- Notification integration for external systems / users
+- Dead-letter queue and retry logic for failed events

+#### 5.6.
+Admin & Configuration Capabilities

-- Admin API and simulation capabilities
+- Admin API / portal for tier, benefit, and rule configuration
-- Audit logging and reconciliation jobs

-**Out-of-Scope:**
+- Version control & audit trail for configuration changes
+- Simulation tools for rule validation and analysis

+#### 5.7.
+Audit, Logging & Reconciliation

+- Capture audit logs for all tier, benefit, point, and rule changes
+- Traceability of actions across services
+- Reconciliation jobs to verify consistency of points, tiers, and benefits
+- Rollback support in case of errors or discrepancies

+### Out-of-Scope

-- Actual storage of points ledger (managed by Point Service)
+- Storage of points ledger (managed by Point Service)
-- Payment processing (handled by Transaction Service)
+- Payment or financial transaction processing (handled by Transaction Service)
-- Direct front-end UI (API only)
+- Direct front-end UI for users (API-only service)
-- User authentication (managed by IAM Service)
+- User authentication / identity management (handled by IAM Service)
+- Execution of campaigns / missions logic (handled by respective MS)

 ---

 ## 6. Non-Goals

 - Not responsible for processing or storing raw financial transactions.
 - Does not manage loyalty point ledger persistence.
 - Not responsible for authentication or user identity management (delegated to IAM).
 - Will not provide front-end UI components (focus on API and event-driven backend).
 - Does not enforce business logic outside of tier, benefit, and point rules.

 ---

+## 7. Data-Driven Decision Making

+The system collects and structures detailed data on member activities, tier changes, benefits, and points.
+This data can be leveraged for:

+- **Performance Analytics:** Track engagement, retention, and redemption rates across different tiers and campaigns.
+- **Behavioral Insights:** Analyze member behavior patterns to identify high-value segments or predict churn.
+- **Campaign Effectiveness:** Measure the impact of campaigns, promotions, and benefit programs on member activity.
+- **Rule Optimization:** Refine promotion/demotion rules or benefit allocation strategies based on historical outcomes.
+- **Forecasting & Predictive Modeling:** Use trends in points accrual, tier progression, and event participation to forecast future behavior.
+- **Personalized Recommendations:** Support targeted offers or benefits for members based on their activity and tier.
+- **Reporting & Dashboards:** Provide actionable insights to management for strategy and operational decision-making.

+---

-## 7. Technology Stack (Initial Proposal)
+## 8. Technology Stack (Initial Proposal)

 | Component                | Technology / Recommendation           | Notes                                                                                |
 | ------------------------ | ------------------------------------- | ------------------------------------------------------------------------------------ |